meganz/sdk/README.md

 #### Windows

-To build the client access engine under Windows, you'll need the following:

-* A Windows-native C++ development environment (e.g. MinGW or Visual Studio)
-* Crypto++
-* zlib (until WinHTTP learns how to deal with Content-Encoding: gzip)
-* SQLite or configure `--without-sqlite`
-* FreeImage or configure `--without-freeimage`
-* pthreads (MinGW)

-Optional dependency:
-* Sodium, configure `--with-sodium`
+We use vcpkg, cmake, and Visual Studio, and provide scripts to build the 3rd party libraries and set up the project.

 ### Build Dependencies
-* Consult contrib\cmake\3rdparty_deps.txt to enable/disable a particular package.
+* Consult contrib\cmake\3rdparty_deps.txt to see dependencies and enable/disable a particular package.
 * Your 3rdParty library builds should be outside the SDK repo.
 You can use the same 3rdParty folder for other mega components, e.g., megasync, etc..
 * We are moving to use vcpkg to build most of them.
 You can start like this: mkdir 3rdParty